 Also, it would be best if you don't attempt to divide them when they are growing and have put out shoots or flowers – you'll likely just kill the plant.

-Similarly, you shouldn't touch a Wake Robin that you find growing in the wild – leave it alone.
-If you uproot or attempt to transplant it, again, it's just likely that you'll kill the plant.
+Similarly, you shouldn’t touch a Wake Robin that you find growing in the wild – leave it alone.
+If you uproot or attempt to transplant it, again, it’s just likely that you’ll kill the plant.
+If you really want to divide your plants you’ll have to do it while they are dormant.

 Despite these issues, these flowers are exquisitely beautiful, and will truly welcome spring to your garden and set the mood for the rest of the warm season.

-Tips on growing the Wake Robin Plant
+Growing the Wake Robin Plant

-The Wake Robin is a lily, and a natural woods-dweller.
 This means that to grow it successfully you will have to try to create for it the same environment that it has evolved to grow in.

-Just try to visualize the natural environment of this forest dweller – shady wooded haunts where a plant living on the forest floor is perfectly protected from the sun, where the ground retains it's moisture, but is not really swampy, and especially where lots of fallen leaves provide a fertile and organically rich soil in which plants like the Wake Robin thrive in.
+Just try to visualize the natural environment of this forest dweller – shady wooded haunts where a plant living on the forest floor is perfectly protected from the sun, where the ground retains its moisture, but is not really swampy, and especially where lots of fallen leaves provide a fertile and organically rich soil in which plants like the Wake Robin thrive in.

-It's not hard to replicate this environment – plant these beautiful flowers in a shaded place where they will be very well protected from the sun, and add lots of leaf-compost.
+It’s not hard to replicate this environment – plant these beautiful flowers in a shaded place where they will be very well protected from the sun, and add lots of leaf-compost.
+Of course other kinds of compost work well too, but leaf compost is the best.

+The location you choose to plant them can also make a considerable difference.
 At the very least these flowers should be planted so that the shade of a house, hedge or tree falls over them completely during the hottest part of the day.

 For best results they should really be planted under a tree, and evergreens work best, as the constantly falling needles greatly enrich the soil.